What Does Biodegradable Mean (Definition & Examples)

 Arabella Ruiz

 But what does biodegradable mean?
+Is it the same as compostable?
 Which materials are biodegradable, and which are not?

 biodegradable (ˌbaɪəʊdɪˈɡreɪdəbəl) (adj)(Environmental Science) (of sewage constituents, packaging material, etc) capable of being decomposed by bacteria or other biological means